 Other Information

 Fort Langley National Historic Site is operated by Parks Canada.
-Other national historic sites in the Lower Mainland are the Gulf of Georgia Cannery in Steveston Village and the Britannia Mine Museum at Britannia Beach (which is just south of Squamish).
-On Vancouver Island, there is also Fort Rodd Hill in Victoria.
+Other national historic sites in the Lower Mainland are the Gulf of Georgia Cannery in Steveston Village and Britannia Mine Museum at Britannia Beach (which is just south of Squamish).
+There is also Fort Rodd Hill in Victoria on Vancouver Island.

 Other articles that may be of interest include the following: